-Oscars 2020: Full Winners List, Parasite Leads With 4 Wins At 92nd Academy Awards
+Oscars 2020 Full Winners List: Parasite Creates History With Best Picture, 3 Other Wins

 Once Upon a Time in Hollywood

-Parasite- WINNER
+Parasite- WINNER.

 Oscars 2020 Live: Parasite, Renee Zellweger And Joaquin Phoenix Win Major Categories